Please ensure Javascript is enabled for purposes of website accessibility

 The ‘spacer’ was still an issue though.
 Alfie hated it – “I’m already different, I don’t want to be more different”.

-Catherine understood this was a real barrier, and together they agreed to move to the MART regime, using one inhaler as both the preventer and reliver, removing the need for the spacer.
+Catherine understood this was a real barrier, and together they agreed to move to the MART regime, using one inhaler as both the preventer and reliever, removing the need for the spacer.
 After being shown the technique, Alfie was much happier.

-Copies of his PAAP were udpated, and given to his parents, school and Grandparents, where Alfie spends time.
+Copies of his PAAP were updated, and given to his parents, school and Grandparents, where Alfie spends time.
 The plans include what to do and who to contact in the event of an escalation.

 Liam